tanaymeh/llm-transpiler/README.md

     end
 ```

-The project-level transpilation extends the complex transpile workflow to handle entire projects with multiple files.
+The project-level transpilation extends the file transpile workflow to handle entire projects with multiple files.
 This approach enables transpiling large Java projects to Python while maintaining the project structure and ensuring compatibility between files.

+The project-level transpilation launches multiple concurrent file transpile "agents" to transpile the project files (1-to-1) in parallel and then runs a second pass to optimize the transpilation by either refactoring or re-arranging the structure of the transpiled project.

 ### Features